oceanprotocol-archive/predict-eth/challenges/main2.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Predict Future ETH Price
+# Predict Future ETH Price

-This quickstart describes a flow to predict future ETH price via a local AI model.
+This readme describes a flow to predict future ETH price via a local AI model.

 It is used for the second ETH Prediction Challenge.
 (Not announced yet.)